jcandyn/no-food-waste/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section should list any major frameworks/libraries used to bootstrap the project.

 - [![HandleBars][Handlebars.com]][Handlebars-url]
 - [![Javascript][Javascript.com]][Javascript-url]